nnduc1994/Food-n-Stuff/README.md

 More information about the feature can be found on this mindmap : https://www.text2mindmap.com/gAh3LTD?controller=frontpage&method=index&map=gAh3LTD

 For teachnical aspect, the system is implement by using ASP.net 4.5 Webform.
-Database enginen is Microsoft Access at the initial phase (may change later)
+Database engine is Microsoft Access at the initial phase (may change later)